picocms/Pico/CONTRIBUTING.md

 Before creating a [new Issue on GitHub](https://github.com/picocms/Pico/issues/new), please make sure the problem wasn't reported yet using [GitHubs search engine](https://github.com/picocms/Pico/search?type=Issues).

 Please describe your issue as clear as possible and always include the *Pico version* you're using.
 Provided that you're using *plugins*, include a list of them too.
-We need information about the *actual and expected behavior*, the *steps to reproduce* the problem, and what steps have you taken to resolve the problem by yourself (i.e. *your own troubleshooting*)?
+We need information about the *actual and expected behavior*, the *steps to reproduce* the problem, and what steps you have taken to resolve the problem by yourself (i.e. *your own troubleshooting*).

 Contributing code
 -----------------